University of Michigan · Class of 2027

 Undergraduate Researcher

-• Modeled 50+ lower extremity hemodynamic patterns specific to 4 patients using Computed Tomography (CT) imaging data to improve workflow efficiency and diagnostic accuracy for Peripheral Artery Disease (PAD)
+• Modeled 50+ lower-extremity blood flow patterns specific to 4 patients using Computed Tomography (CT) imaging data to improve diagnostic workflow efficiency, enabling non-invasive risk prediction for Peripheral Artery Disease

-• Conducted 10+ large-scale cardiovascular and renal system simulations in CRIMSON, a medical image processing software, to advance AI neural network training and improve the transparency and interpretability of stenotic severity
+• Launched 10+ large-scale cardiovascular and renal simulations in CRIMSON, a medical image processing software, to advance neural network training for more precise visualization of patient disease severity for physicians at Michigan Medicine

 Image Processing Microsoft Excel Neural Networks MATLAB CRIMSON MicroDICOM CVAT